kristianenge/Digipost-batch-client-groovyscript/README.md

  * "jobb_navn": "Jobb navn", -- The name of the job.
  * "emne": "Test Emne", -- The subject of the letter
  * "sftpPassphrase": "", -- If you have a personal password on your ssh key
- * "autoGodkjennJobb": true, -- auto approval of job, set this to false to manually approve it from digipost.no/bedrift
+ * "autoGodkjennJobb": true, -- auto approval of job, set this to false to manually approve it in digipost.no/bedrift
- * "behandler_id": "" -- same as avsender_id if no you are not a partner
+ * "behandler_id": "" -- if you are a partner and are sending on behalf of someone
 * run 'groovy DigipostBatch.groovy -test' to see if the source format is OK
 * run 'groovy DigipostBatch.groovy -mottakersplitt' to see how many of the candidates have Digipost accounts.
 * run 'groovy DigipostBatch.groovy -masseutsendelse' to send the documents